funloader/DITISS/DITISS-DevOps-Roadmap/Networks/000_Network_Basics.md

   - Disadvantages :  Requires extra physical resources (wires/fibers)

 2. Channel Division (Shared Medium)

-       - a) Frequency Division Duplex (FDD / FDM-style)
+ * A. Frequency Division Duplex (FDD / FDM-style)

   - How it works : Transmit and receive use **different frequency bands**.
 Both operate simultaneously
   - Examples : Cellular networks (LTE, 5G FDD), DSL (Digital Subscriber Line) internet connections
   - Advantages : Continuous two-way communication & No waiting to transmit
   - Disadvantages : Requires careful frequency planning & Needs filters to avoid interference

-       - b) Time Division Duplex (TDD / TDM-style)
+* B. Time Division Duplex (TDD / TDM-style)

   - How it works : Transmit and receive use the **same frequency**.Time is divided into **rapid alternating time slots**
   - *Appears simultaneous to users, but at any instant only one direction is active*
   - Examples : Wi-Fi, 5G TDD, Walkie-talkie systems with fast switching
   - Advantages : Efficient use of spectrum & Flexible allocation of bandwidth
   - Disadvantages : Requires tight synchronization & Slight latency due to switching

 ```

 | Method         | Physical Medium | Separation Method | True Simultaneous?    |